 - We are committed to protecting your personal information against unauthorized use or disclosure.

 - As a global company, we may transfer your personal information to Cisco in the United States, to any Cisco subsidiary worldwide or to third parties acting on our behalf located outside of the country where the data is collected where data protection standards may be different.

 - We do not transfer your personal information to third parties unless those third parties promise to give the information the equivalent level of protection that we provide.

 - We follow privacy policies and data protection practices not only to comply with the law but to earn the trust and confidence in Cisco.

 - We address inquiries or complaints regarding personal information promptly and courteously.
 Cisco is a member of TRUSTe (www.truste.com) so if you are not satisfied with our response, you can contact TRUSTe here.

 - Cisco participates in the EU Safe Harbor Privacy Framework as set forth by the United States Department of Commerce.
 As part of the participation in the Safe Harbor, we have agreed to TRUSTe Watchdog dispute resolution for disputes relating to our compliance with the Safe Harbor Privacy Framework.

-Personally the next time when you’re buying such hardware which access the internet or a using a cloud network, make sure you spend time and read the Terms of Service for your own privacy- if you value it.
+Personally, the next time when you’re buying such hardware which accesses the internet or a using a cloud network, make sure you spend time and read the Terms of Service for your own privacy- if you value it.